Lupella and Rehr Attorneys at Law Logo - Ft Walton Beach Criminal Attorneys

 • Field Sobriety Tests For DUI Stops In Okaloosa County & Walton County

-• Can You Beat A DUI In Florida?
+• Can I Refuse A Breathalyzer Test In Florida?

 Our Locations